George Stephanopoulos: Journalism

 During the 2008 presidential election campaign, Stephanopoulos launched a blog George's Bottom Line on the ABC News website.
 Stephanopoulos blogged about political news and analysis from Washington.

 In December 2009, ABC News president David Westin offered Stephanopoulos Diane Sawyer's job on Good Morning America after Sawyer was named anchor of World News.
 Stephanopoulos accepted the new position and began co-anchoring GMA on December 14, 2009.
 Stephanopoulos announced on January 10, 2010, that that would be his last broadcast as the permanent host of This Week.
 However, after his successor, Christiane Amanpour, left the show amid sagging ratings, it was announced that Stephanopoulos would return as host of This Week in December 2011.
 He signed a deal to stay with ABC until 2021 worth $105 million.

 On January 7, 2012, Stephanopoulos was the co-moderator of a debate among Mitt Romney, Ron Paul and Rick Santorum.
 During the debate, Stephanopoulos repeatedly asked Romney whether the former Massachusetts governor believes the U.S. Supreme Court should overturn a 1965 ruling that a constitutional right to privacy bars states from banning contraception.
 During the debate, Romney said it was a preposterous question.

 Following Diane Sawyer's departure from World News at the end of August 2014, Stephanopoulos was the Chief Anchor at ABC News from 2014 to 2020 while retaining his roles on GMA and This Week.
 Stephanopoulos leads a new documentary unit for Disney's digital platforms and hosts four primetime hour-long specials on the ABC network annually.

 Speaking engagements

 In 2009, Stephanopoulos spoke at the annual Tri-C Presidential Scholarship Luncheon held at the Renaissance Cleveland Hotel and praised Cuyahoga Community College.

+Other ventures

+George Stephanopoulos is the co-founder of production companies BedBy8 and George Stephanopoulos Productions.
+These companies produced Pretty Baby: Brooke Shields, Grand Knighthawk: Infiltrating the KKK, Power Trip: Those Who Seek Power and Those Who Chase Them, and Out of the Shadows: The Man Behind the Steele Dossier.